playcanvas/developer.playcanvas.com/content/en/user-manual/designer/assets.md

 position: 6
 ---

-The Assets panel includes all [Target Assets][target asset] that are available in your project.
+The Assets panel includes all [Target Assets][1] that are available in your project.

 ## Filtering